jmolenaa/libft/README.md

 ## Compilation

-To compile the library clone the repository, go intro the folder and type make.
+To compile the library clone the repository, go into the folder and type make.
 To use it just link it during compilation including the header file.

 ### Function table